mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 </details>

 ### Letters Round Screen
-- Displays the round number in and letter tiles in ASCII art.
+- Displays the round number and letter tiles in ASCII art.
-- Displays the user current score and any previous high score.
+- Displays the user's current score and any previous high score.
 - Displays the user's name and a message to indicate the game is starting.
 - Displays brief instructions on how to play the letters round.
 - Displays a user prompt asking the user to choose the number of vowels they would like and briefly explains valid input formatting.